-You can also use sugar free sweeteners in veggie smoothies, in your plain unsweetened yogurt or wherever your heart desires.
+In addition, you can also use sugar-free sweeteners in veggie smoothies, in your plain unsweetened yogurt or wherever your heart desires.

 For example, I sometimes like to add a tsp of stevia to my smoothies.
 I add some cucumber, kale and a few carrot sticks – blend with some stevia and a bit of water to get it going and I have a tasty smoothie!